jgehrcke/gipc/docs/index.rst

 =========================

-Naive usage of ``multiprocessing`` in the context of a ``gevent``-powered application may raise various problems and most likely breaks the application in some way.
-That is where ``gipc`` comes into play: it is developed with the motivation to solve these issues transparently and make using ``gevent`` in combination with ``multiprocessing`` a no-brainer again.
+Naive usage of ``multiprocessing`` in the context of a ``gevent``-powered application may raise various problems and most likely breaks the application in some way. ``gipc`` is developed with the motivation to solve these issues transparently and make using ``gevent`` in combination with the basics of ``multiprocessing`` -- process creation and IPC -- a no-brainer again.

 **With gipc (pronunciation "gipsy") multiprocessing.Process-based child processes can safely be created anywhere within your gevent-powered application.